Big-Silver/React-Redux-Material-Chatting/README.md

 ## About
 This project is Redux Material UI using React.js, react-router, Redux, axios and Metronic Topic.
 Making the project with registering, sign in, reSetting password and Management users easily.
-This Fabric example is written by [Big Silver].
+This React example is written by [Big Silver].

 ## Development Installation